phillips1021/phillips_b2_examples/B2_Servlet_Example_Part_Two/README.txt

 The project expects a user library named Blackboard to be on the project's classpath.
-That library should include the jar files needed by a Blackboard Building Block: (bb-platform.jar, bb-cms-admin.jar, bb-taglib.jar, commons-logging.jar).
+That library should include the jar files needed by a Blackboard Building Block: (bb-platform.jar, bb-cms-admin.jar, bb-taglib.jar).
 The project also needs the log4j.jar file on the class path.

 Export the project as a .war file and then install the .war file